mdsufz/OrtSuite/README.md

 sudo apt install default-jre
 ```
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Using OrtSuite1.0
+Using OrtSuite v1.0
 =====

-***For viewing an example of how to use OrtSuite1.0 please click [tutorial](OrtSuite_tutorial.md).***
+***For viewing an example of how to use OrtSuite v1.0 please click [tutorial](OrtSuite_tutorial.md).***

-Once installation of OrtSuite1.0 and all dependencies are completed the different commands can be called independently.
+Once installation of OrtSuite v1.0 and all dependencies are completed the different commands can be called independently.